86Box/86Box/README.md

    to keep the enviroment up-to-date by re-running the command periodically.
 4. Once the environment is fully updated, `cd` into your cloned `86box\src` directory.
-5. Run `make -jN -fmakefile.mingw` to start the actual compilation process.
+5. Run `make -jN -f win/makefile.mingw` to start the actual compilation process.
    Substitute `N` with the number of threads you want to use for the compilation process.
 The optimal number depends entirely on your processor, and it is up to you to determine the optimal number.
 A good starting point is the total